 When it needs money, the government will issue bonds people can buy.
 In return for their money, the bond buyer will receive interest payments regularly.
 Once the bond reaches maturity, the buyer will receive its money back.

 The stock of a company is the set of all the shares of this company.
 You do not buy stocks directly, but you buy shares of stocks.
 By purchasing a share of a company’s stock, you will own a part of the company.

 People investing in stocks are expecting the share price to grow.
 Generally, as the company grows, so does its share price.
 Another advantage of some shares is that the company pays a dividend to its shareowners.

 Once a company has some money, it has several choices.
-It can invest it in itself to grow.
-Or the company can give the money back to the shareowners in the form of a dividend.
+It can invest in itself to grow.
+Or the company can give the money back to the shareowners as a dividend.
 This dividend will be given in cash to you into your broker account.

 In practice, there is one significant difference between these two instruments: bonds have smaller risks and smaller returns, while stocks have higher risks and more profits.

 In short, it means that stocks are great for the long term.
 And bonds are better for the shorter term.
 But bonds will reduce the volatility of a portfolio.
 They are good for your risk tolerance.

 Now that you know what stocks and bonds are, you may think that the next step is to choose companies to invest in (picking stocks).
 But this is not the case!
 Investing in individual stocks is not a good thing for most people.